vortexmakes/RKH/doc/readme.txt

 directories: \c \\portable\\cw08 (Codewarrior for Freescale S08),
 \c \\portable\\lnxgcc (Linux GCC), and \c \\portable\\vc08 (Visual C++ 2008).

-Next, each \c rkhport.h must be referenced from \c rkhplat.h header file, located in \c \\include directory.
-The idea behind conditional compilation is that a \c rkhport.h can be selectively compiled, depending upon whether a specific value has been defined.
-The next listing shows the \c rkhplat.h file according to \c \\portable directory from
+Next, each \b rkhport.h must be referenced from \b rkhplat.h header file, located in \c \\include directory.
+The idea behind conditional compilation is that a \b rkhport.h can be selectively compiled, depending upon whether a specific value has been defined.
+The next listing shows the \b rkhplat.h file according to \c \\portable directory from
 \ref src_dir "Figure 2 RKH source directory", where \c ___CWS08__,
 \c ___LNXGCC__, and \c __VC__ are used to instruct the C/C++ compiler to include header files from the specific RKH port directory.